zama-ai/concrete-core/concrete-core/docs/api_reference/concrete-core-ffi.md

 }
 ```

-# Audience
+## Audience

 This C FFI was primarily written for use by the `concrete-compiler`.

-Programmers wishing to use `concrete-core` but unable to use Rust (for various reasons) can use these bindings in their language of choice as long as it can interface with C code to bring `concrete-core` functionalities to said language.
+Programmers wishing to use `concrete-core` but unable to use Rust can use these bindings in their language of choice, as long as it can interface with C code to bring `concrete-core` functionalities to said language.

 The API is certainly rough around the edges and may not have all the engines that your use case requires.
-As this is still experimental/early work any feedback on missing utilities and usability are welcome.
+As this is still experimental, any feedback on missing utilities and usability are welcome.